JavaScript’s operators sometimes produce unintuitive results. With the following two rules, they are easier to understand:

 if (Number(x) === 123) ···

-to a number when you first encounter it.
+to a number when we first encounter it.

 ==